maratai/craftery/arts_crafts/art_instruction.md

 # Composition
 The visual art and design kind, not the music kind!
 (Probably.)

+- Molly Bang. *Picture This: How Pictures Work*, rev. and expanded 25th anniversary edition.
 - Marcos Mateu-Mestre. *Framed Ink: Drawing and Composition for Visual Storytellers*, *Framed Ink Vol. 2: Frame Format, Energy, and Composition for Visual Storytellers*, *Framed Perspective Vol. 1: Technical Perspective and Visual Storytelling*. **to-read**

 # Environment Design